isabella232/sign-integrations.en/help/workday/quick-start.md

 ### Example: Reporting {#example-reporting}

-Workday has a rich reporting infrastructure.
+[!DNT Workday] has a rich reporting infrastructure.
 To look at the details of the Adobe Sign process, inspect the elements of the *Review Document Event*.

 Below is a simple custom report that can be run across all BPs looking for Adobe Sign transactions and their status.

 ![Example of a Workday Custom Report](images/review-document-eventsmaller-575.png)

-The following report was generated by looking at *Offer*, *Onboarding*, and *Propose Compensation* BPs within an implementation tenant.
+The following report was generated by looking at Offer, Onboarding, and Propose Compensation BPs within an implementation tenant.

 You can see: